rahullahoria/xptell/content/logs/README.md

 # Content / Logs

-This is the default log file location when Ghost runs in Production.
+This is the default log file location when Xptell runs in Production.